-We provide our products through direct sales organizations in the U.S., Japan, South Korea, and Europe, excluding Spain, Portugal, Italy, Greece, and Eastern European countries.
+We provide our products through direct sales organizations in the U.S., Europe, excluding Spain, Portugal, Italy, Greece, and most Eastern European countries, Japan, South Korea, India, and Taiwan.
+In May and December 2018, we began direct operations in India and Taiwan, respectively.
 In the remainder of our markets outside of the U.S. ("OUS"), we provide our products through distributors.
-No single customer accounted for more than 10% of revenue during the years ended December 31, 2017, 2016, and 2015.
-During the years ended December 31, 2017, 2016, and 2015, domestic revenue accounted for 73%, 72%, and 71%, respectively, of total revenue, while revenue from our OUS markets accounted for 27%, 28%, and 29%, respectively.
-As of December 31, 2017, and 2016, 88% and 86% of all long-lived assets were in the U.S., respectively.
+In January 2019, our joint venture (referred to herein as the "Joint Venture") with Shanghai Fosun Pharmaceutical (Group) Co., Ltd. ("Fosun Pharma") acquired certain assets related to the distribution business of Chindex Medical Limited and its affiliates ("Chindex"), a subsidiary of Fosun Pharma, which has been our distribution partner for da Vinci Surgical Systems in China since 2011.
+In January 2019, our Joint Venture began direct operations for da Vinci products and services in China.
+See "Item 7.
+Management Discussion and Analysis" for further details on the Joint Venture.
+No single customer accounted for more than 10% of revenue during the years ended December 31, 2018, 2017, and 2016.
+During the years ended December 31, 2018, 2017, and 2016, domestic revenue accounted for 71%, 73%, and 72%, respectively, of total revenue, while revenue from our OUS markets accounted for 29%, 27%, and 28%, respectively.
+As of December 31, 2018, and 2017, 88% and 88% of all long-lived assets were in the U.S., respectively.

 Our direct sales organization is composed of a capital sales team, responsible for selling da Vinci Surgical Systems, and a clinical sales team, responsible for supporting da Vinci Surgical System use in surgical procedures performed at our hospital accounts.
 Our hospital accounts include both individual hospitals and health care facilities and hospitals and health care facilities that are part of an integrated delivery network ("IDN groups").
 The initial da Vinci Surgical System sale into an account as a major capital equipment purchase by our customers typically has a lengthy sales cycle that can be affected by macroeconomic factors, capital spending prioritization, timing of budgeting cycles, and competitive bidding processes.
-Capital sales activities include educating surgeons and hospital staff across multiple surgical specialties on the benefits of da Vinci Surgery, total treatment costs, and the clinical applications that our technology enables.
-We also train our sales organization to educate hospital management on the potential benefits of adopting our technology, including clinical benefits of da Vinci Surgery, potential reductions in complications and length of stay, and the resulting potential for increased patient satisfaction, surgeon recruitment, and procedure volume.
+Capital sales activities include educating surgeons and hospital staff across multiple surgical specialties on the benefits of robotic-assisted surgery with a da Vinci Surgical System, total treatment costs, and the clinical applications that our technology enables.
+We also train our sales organization to educate hospital management on the potential benefits of adopting our technology, including clinical benefits of robotic-assisted surgery with a da Vinci Surgical System, potential reductions in complications and length of stay, and the resulting potential for increased patient satisfaction, surgeon recruitment, and procedure volume.

 Our clinical sales team works on site at hospitals, interacting with surgeons, operating room staff, and hospital administrators to develop and sustain successful robotic surgery programs.
 They assist the hospital in identifying surgeons who have an interest in robotic surgery and the potential benefits provided by the da Vinci Surgical System.
-Our clinical sales team provides the current clinical information on robotic surgery practices and new product applications to the hospital teams and has grown with the expanded installed base of da Vinci Surgical Systems and the total number of procedures performed.
+Our clinical sales team provides current clinical information on robotic surgery practices and new product applications to the hospital teams.
+Our clinical sales team has grown with the expanded installed base of da Vinci Surgical Systems and the total number of procedures performed.
 We expect this organization to continue to grow as our business expands.